 Sixteen Easterseals RISE participants work the four positions at Mastercraft, rotating the days they work there.

-Fuentes said workers in the enclave also watch for defects as they reverse and fold the covers.
+Fuentes said workers in the group also watch for defects as they reverse and fold the covers.
 For example, sometimes a zipper isn’t lined up correctly in a cover.
 Removing defective covers from the production stream is another contribution they make to Mastercraft’s business.

 “They free up a lot of time for other people to do other jobs,” said Doug Cline, who is vice president of manufacturing at Mastercraft.
 That’s particularly important now.
 Cline said about 195 people work at Mastercraft ─ about 25 short of ideal staffing.